 Southside Community Center – After School Programming

-A drop-in recreational youth center on Elmira’s southside which provides a safe and supervised environment for 400+ youth annually.
+A drop-in recreational youth center on Elmira’s southside provides a safe and supervised environment for 400+ youth annually.
 The Center serves ages 5-18, averaging 120 children daily.
-The Center provides appropriate positive youth development after school programming with a focus on decision-making skills, conflict resolution, healthy lifestyles, youth empowerment and community involvement.
+The Center provides appropriate positive youth development after-school programming focusing on decision-making skills, conflict resolution, healthy lifestyles, youth empowerment, and community involvement.

 Southside Community Center